keirthana/anbox-cloud-docs/exp/production.md

 * What trade-offs does your requirement allow to improve energy efficiency?
 For example, is there a way to use a lower streaming resolution?
 Lowering the resolution will impact the streaming experience but where possible, it could be a trade-off between being energy efficient and the quality of the stream.
 This needs to be decided based on how you use Anbox Cloud.
 * Does your deployment use GPU encoding or CPU encoding?
 * What is the bandwidth consumption of your deployment and what are the factors that could make it more efficient?
 * Are you using the [appropriate platform](https://discourse.ubuntu.com/t/37322#supported-platforms) for your use case?
+For example, for automation use cases, `null` requires much less CPU usage than `webrtc` with GPU or CPU rendering.

 ## Monitoring and metrics